Farm to Market Road 78: Route description

 The western terminus of FM 78 is in Bexar County, near Fort Sam Houston and the southern end of the concurrency of Interstates 35 and 410 in San Antonio.
 Access to FM 78 is available from I-35 Exit #162 and from I-410 Exit #31A (southbound) and #32 (northbound).
-Heading in a northeasterly direction, the route briefly enters Kirby before reentering San Antonio.
+Heading in a northeasterly direction, the route enters Kirby before reentering San Antonio.
 FM 78 crosses into Converse and then Universal City, where it has a junction with Loop 1604.
 Outside of the loop, the route borders the north edge of Randolph Air Force Base.
 FM 78 then enters Guadalupe County and passes through Schertz, Cibolo, Santa Clara, Marion, and McQueeney.
 The highway then crosses the Guadalupe River and enters the city of Seguin.
 It has a junction with I-10 at Exit #607, an interchange it shares with SH 46.
 FM 78 continues eastward into Seguin along West New Braunfels Street and then southward on 8th Street before reaching its terminus at US 90.

 FM 78 provides a connection (in conjunction with I-35) between central San Antonio and Randolph Air Force Base.
 It also provides an alternate route (versus I-10 and Loop 1604) between Seguin and portions of the northeastern San Antonio metropolitan area.
 Between San Antonio and Cibolo, FM 78 is a four-lane road, dropping to a two-lane road until McQueeney, before becoming a four-lane divided route to I-10/SH 46.